-SSLT is viewed as beneficial by the majority of all stakeholders; however, SSLT may still be underutilized at many institutions.
+SSLT is viewed as beneficial by most stakeholders; however, SSLT may still be underused at many institutions.
 Barriers to the development and implementation of SSLT include lack of protected time for faculty to develop and implement these sessions, lack of funding, and lack of protected academic time for residents to participate in these sessions.
-In order to overcome these barriers, stakeholders are looking for more funding, more support from their university/hospital to develop these program, and protected academic time for SSLT development and implementation.
-Collaboration between CURPs in order to mitigate some of these barriers may be useful in the future in order to expand high quality SSLT across Canadian urology residency programs.
+In order to overcome these barriers, stakeholders are looking for more funding, more support from their university/hospital to develop these programs, and protected academic time for SSLT development and implementation.
+Collaboration between CURPs so as to mitigate some of these barriers may be useful in the future in order to expand high-quality SSLT across Canadian urology residency programs.